 I first purchased my snow boots as I knew they would be the hardest thing to get hold of especially being out of season for winter clothing so I searched the internet high and low for the best shoes, best price and especially in my size (I’m a size womens UK 9 which is an absolute pain to buy for!)
 Luckily Sorel came to my rescue, the were without a doubt the only brand that did the shoes I wanted in my size.
 I took some inspiration from other bloggers who have travelled to Iceland and recommended Sorel shoes as the best.
 I went for the Sorel Caribou Snow Boots in Black as I knew they would go with anything that I wore, they come with a removeable fur lining on the inside depending on how much warmth you’d need on your feed and also all the material is waterproof which is another feature I wanted in the shoes I got, they also have great grips on the bottom for when we are hiking and visiting waterfalls.

 I then purchased my outerwear as I also knew it would be hard to get hold of, and searched multiple websites from Roxy to Mountain Warehouse and Roxy finally came to my rescue.
 I got their Jet Ski Jacket in this pretty black and white with pops of colour jacket which has lots of pockets and a faux fur lining around the hood.
 (Of course it has to be faux fur), I then picked up their Dipsy Hoodie in Grey for a more casual outfit if I wore it with my skinny jeans to wear during the day, it’s also snug fitted so it keeps the wind out and acts like a wind break.
-I also picked up a pair of their Pilot Of Storm Fingerless Gloves and matching Pilot Of Storm Beanie Hat and also their Liner Snow Gloves which are a lot thinner than the woolen gloves but are perfect for daily wear if it gets cold.
+I also picked up a pair of their Pilot Of Storm Fingerless Gloves and then their Tonic Cuff Beanie in black and white and also their Liner Snow Gloves which are a lot thinner than the woolen gloves but are perfect for daily wear if it gets cold.

 I then made an order with Dorothy Perkins for some everyday wear, I picked up my favourite black skinnies which are their Bailey Super Skinny Stretch Jeans and also some dark navy skinnies which are their Baily High Waisted Super Skinny Stretch Jeans.
 I then picked up some more casual tops their Only Stripe Jumper Top with bell sleeves in both navy and ivory & then ivory and navy for when it’s warm-ish and then I picked up a few different jumpers for when it’s slightly colder and more windy, I picked up their Ivory Tie Sleeve Jumper, Navy and Ivory Stripe Jumper with pink bands around the neckline and sleeves and their Block Stripe Jumper.